-Over the last decade, EGI has built a
+Over the last decade, EGI has built a federation of long-term distributed compute and storage infrastructures that support research and innovation.
+This international e-infrastructure has delivered unprecedented data analysis capabilities to more than 38,000 researchers from many disciplines.
 The federation brings together more than 350 data and compute centres worldwide.
 EGI is governed by EGI.eu and funded through a combination of membership fees, national and EC funding.